bsstahl/LiquidNun/README.md

 # LiquidNun
-A library of abstractions and their concrete implementations the assist in the creation of loosely-coupled applications.
+A library of abstractions and their concrete implementations that assist in the creation of loosely-coupled applications.